ADHESIVE COMPONENT PLACEMENT

 Many of our customers require our PL series of Applicators to take advantage of our industry leading placement accuracy.
-The PL series of applicator, based on our patented technology, provide a proven and highly reliable method for feeding, peeling, and placing adhesive-backed components in an extremely compact and highly modular system that provides maximum flexibility to the customer regarding how it is implemented and operated.
+The PL series of applicator, based on our purpose-designed technology, provide a proven and highly reliable method for feeding, peeling, and placing adhesive-backed components in an extremely compact and highly modular system that provides maximum flexibility to the customer regarding how it is implemented and operated.

 Precision placement in our systems means typical placement tolerances of +/- 0.1mm to +/- 0.35mm depending on the model of applicator chosen and the material that is running in the applicator.

 See our PL Applicator Products for additional information.

 Precision Placement with Printing

 In addition to the precision placement abilities of our systems our customers frequently choose Nautilus Systems Inc products that include the ability to print on the adhesive components.
 In many cases those adhesive components are ‘labels’ made of typical label substrates such as paper or poly materials.
 Our printers provide the ability to print human readable characters, barcodes of virtually all types, and even graphics while integrated with a precision placement system.

 Depending on the applicator model chosen we offer print resolutions of 300 or 600 dots per inch (dpi) with printer systems that can work with virtually all label design software packages available on the market today.